 Defending a defamation claim

-For the person who is seeking to claim compensation for defamation, it is important they understand how the person they are making the claim against can defend the claim against them.
+For the person who is pursuing a claim of defamation, it is important they understand how the person they are making the claim against can defend the claim against them.
 Defamation Act 2009, sets out particular ways in which a person can defend a defamation claim made against them, which include:

 - Truth – If a person can prove that the statement made is true then no claim for defamation can be made.